Menu Close

 Local Buses: Malacca has a network of local buses that connect various parts of the city and surrounding areas.
 While not as frequent or extensive as in larger cities, buses can be a budget-friendly option for getting around.

 Car Rental: Renting a car provides flexibility and convenience, especially if you plan to explore attractions outside of the city center.
 Several car rental agencies operate in Malacca.
 However, I wouldn’t recommend renting a car if you’re only going to explore the Old Town.
 Streets are narrow and there are very limited parking spots.
-Most of the time, you’ll end up having to park outside of the town center and walk the rest of the way.
+More often than not, you’ll end up having to park outside of the town center and walk the rest of the way.

 Things to Do in Malacca